redux-saga/saga-query/README.md

 api.use(api.routes());

 // queryCtx sets up the ctx object with `ctx.request` and `ctx.response`
-// required for `createQuery` to function properly. api.use(queryCtx);
+// required for `createApi` to function properly. api.use(queryCtx);

 // urlParser is a middleware that will take the name of `api.create(name)` and